According to Indeed’s Inclusion & Diversity report:

 “An important aspect of diversity and inclusion strategies has been absent: belonging.
 As Wadors put it, “I realized that what’s missing from the discussion is this notion of belonging.
 No matter their background, skin color, or gender, employees wanted what I wanted: to belong.”
 Humans have an innate need for a sense of validation and connection with others, as well as a need to feel unique.”

-When you enable employees to have a voice in your company, through surveys, through feedback, not only does it build trust in the company, it allows transparency for any potential issues and offers leaders actionable insights so that they can make positive improvements.
+When you enable people to have a voice in your organization, through surveys, through feedback, not only does it build trust, it allows transparency for any potential issues and offers leaders actionable insights so that they can make positive improvements.